peterdoherty01/french-startup-map-oil-energy/README.md

 * Startup name
 * Location (e.g. Paris, Nantes etc.)
+* Coordinates (Longitude, Latitude) [Optional]
 * Business area (e.g. Machine Learning or Data Acquistion etc.)
 * Website

 ### Live List
-A live list of startups to be added to the map will be logged under "issues", [accessible here.](https://github.com/peter-doherty/french-startup-map-oil-energy/issues)
+A live list of startups to be added to the map will be [logged under "issues"](https://github.com/peter-doherty/french-startup-map-oil-energy/issues)

 ## Publication
 Feel free to republish this list accordingly whilst following the MIT licence rules.
 The latest and greatest list will be published in the following LinkedIn Groups and via this medium: